 - protecting a student or someone else from a serious and imminent threat to their life or health;

-- disclosure that is reasonably necessary for the enforcement of the criminal law or of a law imposing a pecuniary penalty, or for the protection of the public revenue.
+- disclosure that is reasonably necessary for the enforcement of the criminal law;

-MIT may also use and disclose information where required or authorized by or under law (meaning any Commonwealth, State or Territory law or the common law) or the NPPs.
-For example, MIT may be required to disclose personal information about you to the Australian government and designated authorities (such as the TPS Director) if: you become an accepted student; you do not begin a course when expected; you withdraw from the course (before or after the agreed starting day); your studies are terminated before the completion of your course, whether as a result of action by MIT or you (including because you fail to pay an amount you are liable to pay MIT, breach a condition of your visa or misbehaviour); you breach a prescribed condition of your student visa; or the identity or duration of your course changes.
+MIT may also use and disclose information where required or authorized by law (meaning any Commonwealth, State or Territory law or the common law) or in accordance with the APPs.
+For example, MIT may be required to disclose personal information about you to the Australian government and designated authorities (such as the TPS Director) if: you become an accepted student; you do not begin a course when expected; you withdraw from the course (before or after the agreed starting day); your studies are terminated before the completion of your course, you breach a prescribed condition of your student visa; or the identity or duration of your course changes.

 Protection of information

-MIT holds information in electronic and hardcopy form.
-MIT takes reasonable precautions to ensure that information is stored securely and protected from misuse, loss, unauthorized access, modification or disclosure.
+MIT holds personal information which may be stored in electronic and/or hardcopy form.
+MIT takes reasonable precautions to ensure that information is stored securely, is accurate and protected from misuse, loss, unauthorized access, modification or disclosure.
+MIT staff are bound by confidentiality on the use of personal information and are required to respect the privacy of individuals and MIT has in place ways to protect personal information including controlling access to MIT premises, security access to MIT’s computer networks and other security technology.
 MIT may hold information about you while you are a student, and before and after you are a student.
-Where information is no longer needed, MIT either destroys records containing personal information by reasonably secure means or de-identifies the personal information.
+Where information is no longer needed and no longer required to be retained under legislation, MIT either destroys records containing personal information by reasonably secure means or de-identifies the personal information.

 MIT takes reasonable steps to confirm the accuracy of information it holds about you.
-From time to time, MIT asks for updated information.
+From time to time, MIT asks for updated information including that required by legislation.
 MIT is not obliged to update information it holds about you after you have ceased your studies.

 Access to information

 You may request access to information that MIT holds about you by lodging a written request with MIT.
+The request must be made by your personally or by another person that you have authorised to make the request on your behalf.
 MIT may permit either inspection, note taking, copying or provide a print out of information, as it considers appropriate.
-In limited circumstances MIT may refuse you access (see MIT’s Terms and Conditions of Enrolment, Fee Payment and Refund Policy and NPPs).
+Any request for access to personal information will be dealt within a reasonable period after the request is made and MIT may charge a fee for the cost of accessing and supplying the requested information.
+In limited circumstances MIT may refuse you access (see MIT’s Terms and Conditions of Enrolment, Fee Payment and Refund Policy and as permitted under the APPs).
 In those cases, you will be notified of the reason MIT is relying on to refuse access.